theodi/coopy-ruby/README.md

 html = diff2html.html
 ```

-There is plenty more in the original coopyhx, but this is all that's known working at the moment.
+There is plenty more in the original library, but this is all that's known working at the moment.

 ## Contributing